liscovich/functional-specs/popper_functional_specifications.md

 All three results sections (experiments, trials, and profiles) are displayed with every query.
 The user can choose to view only one type of result by clicking on one of the filters on the left of the screen (All, Experimnets, Trials, Researchers).

 If no result exists for a particular results section, the message “No results found” is displayed.
 Clicking “More...” opens a new page with search results from only that category.
-The same “More...” functionality <a href=”https://github.com/search?q=rails&type=Everything&repo=&langOverride=&start_value=1” target=”_blank”>can be found</a> in GitHub search.
+The same “More...” functionality can be found in GitHub search.

 ###Sorting